Roblox Corporation (RBLX) Shares Down Despite Recent Market Volatility

 Sponsored

-RBLX stock saw an increase of 19.73% in the past week, with a monthly gain of 21.87% and a quarterly increase of 18.65%.
-The volatility ratio for the week is 5.48%, and the volatility levels for the last 30 days are 6.48% for Roblox Corporation (RBLX).
-The simple moving average for the last 20 days is 17.49% for RBLX stock, with a simple moving average of 20.49% for the last 200 days.
+The stock of Roblox Corporation (RBLX) has seen a 17.40% increase in the past week, with a 22.36% rise in the past month, and a 18.80% gain in the past quarter.
+The volatility ratio for the week is 5.74%, and the volatility levels for the past 30 days are at 6.52% for RBLX.
+The simple moving average for the last 20 days is 8.72% for RBLX stock, with a simple moving average of 12.85% for the last 200 days.

 Analysts’ Opinion of RBLX